chrisnoonan98675/site/xl-deploy/how-to/add-an-externally-stored-artifact-to-a-package.markdown

 * XL Deploy tries to get the file name from the `Content-Disposition` header of the `HEAD` request, then of the `GET` request.
 If neither is available, it falls back to the last segment of the URI.
 * You can specify basic HTTP credentials in the URI; for example, `http://admin:admin@example.com/artifact.jar`.
+* To connect using HTTPS with a self-signed SSL certificate you need to configure JVM parameters of XL Deploy to trust your certificate.

 ## CLI example